"Progress is a jagged mountain."

 Lacrosse Program Area Counselor, 2014, 2015, 2016

-· Teaching lacrosse fundamentals to campers in K thru 8th Grade
+· Teaching lacrosse fundamentals to campers in K through 8th Grade

 · Providing a role model for children